Evaluating Incentives Using an ROI Approach

 Confirmed SpeakerDr.
-Sarah Coffin is an associate professor of urban planning at Saint Louis University in the Center for Sustainability.
+Sarah Coffin is an associate professor in and director of urban planning and development program at Saint Louis University in the School of Social Work.
 Trained as an urban planner, Dr. Coffin’s work has focused on the impacts of brownfields on weak market economies and the role that common development tools like tax increment financing and tax credits play in local economic development planning practice in these post-industrial regions.
 She has published work that examines the impacts of brownfields, vacant properties, and more recently development incentives on weak market economies and whether new ways of framing the redevelopment question might provide positive benefits for distressed communities.
 Dr. Coffin holds a PhD in City and Regional Planning from the Georgia Institute of Technology, a Master’s degree in Urban Planning, Design, and Development from the Maxine Goodman Levin College of Urban Affairs at Cleveland State University, and a Bachelor of Science degree in Business Administration from Lake Erie College.
 She is also a member of the American Institute of Certified Planners.

 , St. Louis